scottbilas/dotfiles/special/everything/README.md

 * `everything`
 * Select "install the Everything service" and continue
 * Ctrl-P to go into options
-  * General/UI -> check "Store settings and data in %APPDATA%\Everything"
+  * General -> check "Store settings and data in %APPDATA%\Everything"
   * Also check "Start Everything on system startup"
-* Exit fully and `sudo stop-service everything`
+* Exit Everything fully (right-click in tray to close) and also `sudo stop-service everything` to kill the service
 * `copy ~\dotfiles\special\everything\Everything.ini $env:appdata\Everything\`
 * `sudo start-service everything` also start Everything
 * Ctrl-P back to options and fix _NTFS_ and _Folders_